jsmith/school/bio1001/exam.md

 - G2 checkpoint: DNA replication complete?
 DNA damage?
 Cell big enough?
 - M checkpoint: Spindle checkpoint

-The cell may be able to repair itself or it will undergo *apoptosis*.
+The cell may be able to repair itself or it will undergo **apoptosis**.

 ## Cyclin / CDK
-*Cyclin-dependant kinases* (*CDK*) is present throughout the cell cycle but not active.
+**Cyclin-dependant kinases** (**CDK**) is present throughout the cell cycle but not active.
 CDK is activated by binding specific cyclin.
 The concentration of cyclin varies according to stage of the cell cycle.
 It increases before checkpoints and decreases after passing.
 It is a molecular mechanism to regulate the cell cycle.

+**Maturation promoting factor** is a protein that turns itself by activating the anaphase-promoting complex.

 ## Learning Objective
 Know and understand the general process of the cell